-People subject to immigration control may get indefinite leave to remain:
+People subject to immigration control may get indefinite leave to enter or remain:

 - after a period in the UK as a worker

 - after a period as a refugee or person with humanitarian protection, discretionary leave or exceptional leave to remain